History of the England national football team: 2018 World Cup

-Euro 2020 (in 2021): England reach the Final
+Euro 2020: England reach the final

-UEFA Euro 2020 was a tournament held across Europe in 11 countries including England.
-Following on from a difficult season devoid of supporters because of the COVID-19 outbreak, limited crowds of spectators were permitted to attend the matches, watching from the stands with attendances increasing as the tournament went by.
-England were drawn in Group D with Croatia, Scotland and Czech Republic and played all three of the group matches at Wembley which also held both semi-finals and Final of the tournament.
-England kicked off the campaign with a 1–0 win over Croatia with Raheem Sterling scoring a second-half winner.
-In the second group stage match, England were frustrated in a 0–0 draw with Scotland at Wembley.
-England then won 1–0 against Czech Republic thanks to another Sterling winner, ensuring that England would finish top of the group and face off against the runner-up of Group F at Wembley.
+The European Championships, originally scheduled for 2020, was held in the summer of 2021 in eleven countries across Europe, with some matches held in England.
+Limited crowds were permitted, with attendances increasing as the tournament progressed.
+England were drawn in Group D with Croatia, Scotland and Czech Republic and played all three of the group matches at Wembley.
+They began with a 1–0 win over Croatia, with Sterling scoring a second-half winner.
+England were frustrated in a 0–0 draw with Scotland at Wembley but beat the Czech Republic 1–0, thanks to another Sterling winner, to finish top of the group.